Identification, Facts & Control of the House Fly

 Behavior, Diet & Habits

-They will eat a wide variety of rotting vegetable or animal matter.
+They will eat a wide variety of rotting vegetables or animal matter.

 Houseflies will lay eggs in almost any warm, moist material suitable to feed the larvae.
 The female will lay up to five to six batches of 75 to 100 eggs.
 In warm weather, eggs can hatch in 12 to 24 hours.